Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Are partners exempt from auto-enrolment?

-The same principle goes for auto-enrolment onto a pension scheme.
-Basically, if a person is defined as a worker, then they must be included in the auto-enrolment process.
+The rules around setting up a workplace pension scheme and automatically enroling eligible employees on to it apply to all employers so if a person is defined as a worker, then they must be included in the auto-enrolment process.

 All of the usual eligibility criteria still applies and like any other worker, they can decide to opt-out of the scheme.
 The problem can sometimes be deciding who is actually classed as an employee, and therefore eligible for auto-enrolment.